spatie/laravel-fractal/README.md

 Fractal::collection($books)->transformWith(new BookTransformer())->toArray();
 ```

-Spatie is webdesign agency in Antwerp, Belgium.
-You'll find an overview of all our open source projects [on our website](https://spatie.be/opensource).
+Spatie is a webdesign agency based in Antwerp, Belgium.
+You'll find an overview of all
+our open source projects [on our website](https://spatie.be/opensource).

 ## Install